goauthentik/authentik/website/docs/flow/examples.md

 ---

 :::info
-You can apply theses flows multiple times to stay updated, however this will discard all changes you've made.
+You can apply these flows multiple times to stay updated, however this will discard all changes you've made.
 :::

 :::info